Ramadan Tips for Everyone

 - Do awaken for ‘Suhoor,’ the first meal of the day, as suggested when fasting.
 Both metabolism and your stomach capacity will improve in a few days.

-- A wholesome Iftar goes together with the customs: you start with 2 dates, a glass of normal water or Laban, then start the meals with a warm plate of soup, a salad and then the main course.
+- A wholesome Iftar goes together with the customs: you start with 2 dates, a glass of normal water or Laban, then start the meal with a warm plate of soup, a salad and then the main course.
 Naturally, moderation is paramount to health!!!

 - Avoid foods that are too spicy or salty, and take in more vegetables & fruits to keep your digestive system working at its ideal.